 - Leftovers keep well stored in the refrigerator for a few days.

-Make ahead tip: Baked cake can be frozen up to 3 months.
+- Make Ahead Instructions: Baked cake can be frozen up to 3 months.
 Allow to thaw overnight in the refrigerator before serving.

-- Why room temperature?
-All refrigerated items should be at room temperature so the batter mixes together easily and evenly.
+- Room Temperature Ingredients: All refrigerated items should be at room temperature so the batter mixes together easily and evenly.
 Read here for more information.
 Instead of sour cream, try using plain yogurt.
-The cake won't taste as rich, but it's a fine sub.
+The cake won’t taste as rich, but it’s a fine sub.
 If needed, you can use whole milk mixed with 1/2 teaspoon of white vinegar or fresh lemon juice instead of buttermilk.